How Rocket works

 2. Start with templates

-Start your building journey with Rocket’s template library.
-Templates provide tested structure, proven layouts, and common patterns.
-How to find templates:- Browse the template library from the homepage or profile menu
+Rocket templates provide tested structure, proven layouts, and common patterns.
+Templates are free to use with no tokens required.- Browse from the homepage or profile menu

 - Get suggestions in chat when your prompt matches a known use case